 In Tim Noakes’ classic book, Lore of Running, he cites the first law of training as, “Train Frequently, All Year-Round.”
 Year-round doesn’t mean we don’t take days off, or even a week here and there.
 It does mean that we never detrain so much that we have to start over with each new cycle.
 When we have to start over, we either increase too quickly and get injured, or we fail to improve from the last go ’round.

 We hear a lot these days about how each run should have a purpose; that we need to either be training hard or recovering.
 That advice is good and important, especially when we’re increasing our training load as we work toward a goal.
-But too often, after the program is over and runs no longer have a purpose in the context of a structured program, we revert to zero, or an occasional run on a sunny Saturday, until we crank it up for the next race training plan.
+But too often, after the program is over and runs no longer have a purpose in the context of a structured program, we revert from running everyday to zero, or an occasional run on a sunny Saturday, until we crank it up for the next race training plan.

 We seem to have forgotten the value of the daily run.
 “What is really required is a little exercise constantly; this will benefit you permanently to a far greater degree than single heavy dose at long intervals,” Noakes wrote.
 The first stage of training is the process of building a new baseline, a default level of exercise that creates no stress.
 You don’t have to recover from these runs, in fact, you feel off any day you don’t run this much.

 The simple truth about running is that excellence and enjoyment start with familiarity.
 You get good by first making running normal to your body and mind.
 It becomes a habit, an expected part of each day.
 “It’s like eating.
 It’s like breathing.
 I can’t not run,” says Robin Emery, a Maine school teacher who started in 1967, has won hundreds of races and still runs every day at age 71.